Canaccord Genuity (:) Receives Average Rating of “” from Brokerages

-Canaccord Genuity (:) has been given a consensus rating of “N/A” by the zero ratings firms that are presently covering the stock, Marketbeat reports.
+Canaccord Genuity (:) has been assigned an average recommendation of “N/A” from the zero research firms that are covering the company, MarketBeat.com reports.

 About Canaccord Genuity